TraafNorT/exam_questions/README.md

 # exam_questions
-data.txt and transform.py aren't working
+data.txt and transform.py aren't working.
-json needs to be written manually
+json needs to be written manually.